rajabishek/blogger/source/about/index.md

 date: 2016-05-10 12:43:23
 ---
 ## Design, Code & Things in Between
 Hi, I am Raj Abishek.
 I am an experimental programmer designing code since 2013 aspiring to make a name in the technology space by developing cutting edge products.
-Earlier I used to be a Computer Science & Engineering undergrad at [VIT University](http://www.vit.ac.in).
+I am currently pursuing bachelors in Computer Science & Engineering at [VIT University](http://www.vit.ac.in).

 My goal is to combine craft functionality with fine art integrity and the exacting principles of design.